 What is a bulging disc?

-A bulging disc has many other names such as a slipped disc, protruding disc, herniated disc, ruptured disc.
-It is a common injury to the spine’s intervertebral discs, which act as shock absorbers between your spinal vertebrae.
-It commonly occurs in the lumbar spine (low back) but it can also occur in the thoracic and cervical spine (middle back, upper back and neck).
-A bulging disk can irritate a nerve where it exits the spine and can result in pain, weakness, cramps or spasms, and altered sensations such as pins and needles in the area of injury, however, can also refer to further to the arms and legs.
+A bulging disc can be called a number of other things including has a slipped disc, a protruding disc, a herniated disc, or a ruptured disc.
+It is an injury that can cause irritation of a nerve where it exits the spine.
+The result can be localised or referred pain, muscle spasms, and nerve pain.
+It commonly occurs in the lumbar spine (low back) but can also occur in the thoracic and cervical spine (middle back, upper back and neck).
+A bulging disc can irritate a nerve where it exits the spine and can result in pain, weakness, cramps or spasms, and altered sensations such as pins and needles in the area of injury, however, can also refer to further to the arms and legs.

 How is a bulging disc commonly treated?